Vacilando/gatsby-wikipedia-fetcher/README.md

 Further, it also empowers you to _keep the information alive_.
 That is to say that any future updates provided by fellow humans around the world will automatically find their way to your site as well.
 This plugin makes it easy for you to constantly refresh the fetched data with the new versions provided by the Wikipedia API.

+## Features

+This plugin is currently able to fetch the following data for each of the specified Wikipedia pages:

+- title = Wikipedia page title (after redirects, if any)
+- url = Wikipedia page URL (after redirects, if any)
+- summary = One-line summary of the Wikipedia page
+- extract = Textual extract from the Wikipedia page; this is the same page delivered on the first page of Google search results when the search matches some Wikipedia entry.
+- extractHTML = Same as "extract" but includes the HTML from Wikipedia (links, etc.)
+- firstImage = The first image (if any) from the Wikipedia page; ideal for illustrations on theme pages etc.

+If you regularly need to retrieve some other pieces of data, please make a request by creating a ticket at https://github.com/Vacilando/gatsby-wikipedia-fetcher/issues.

 ## How to install

 1. Install the package with **npm** or **yarn**